wzulfikar/lifelog/programming/Vim_Baby_Steps.md

   - to edit, type in `:e` and then filename
 - store configuration in your `~/.vimrc` file

-vim-vinegar : hit `-` to display current directory
+vim-vinegar : hit `-` to display current directory, etc